CrispiestHashbrown/cfapp/README.md

 # cfapp
 The Commit Frequency App is a mobile Ionic webapp that adds a contribution history chart for every search result from GitHub.
-This lets the user know how active project development has been for the past half year.
+This lets the user know how active project development has been within the past half year for any particular repository.

  ![cfapp-walkthrough](https://media.giphy.com/media/Jo1QJ5nu7nF4Zqgk1J/giphy.gif)